Past-release archive of Microsoft Cloud App Security

 Cloud App Security release 74

 Released: June 13, 2016

-- The Alert screen was updated to provide you with more information at a glance, including the ability to see all user activities at a glance, a map of activities, related user governance logs, a description of the reason the alert is triggered and additional graphs and maps from the user page.
+- The Alert screen was updated to provide you with more information at a glance.
+Updates include the ability to see all user activities at a glance, a map of activities, related user governance logs, a description of the reason the alert is triggered, and additional graphs and maps from the user page.

-- You now have the option to upload logs from the main discovery menu.
+- You now have an option to upload logs from the main discovery menu.

 - The IP address category filter was improved.
-The IP address category null is now called uncategorized and a new category called No value was added to include all activities that have no IP address data.
+The IP address category null is now called uncategorized.
+A new category called No value was added to include all activities that have no IP address data.

 - Security groups in Cloud App Security are now called user groups to avoid confusion with Active Directory security groups.

-- It is now possible to filter per IP address, and filter out events without an IP address.
+- It's now possible to filter per IP address, and filter out events without an IP address.